methylDragon/coding-notes/Robot Operating System (ROS 1.0)/ROS/03 ROS - Messages, Services, and Actions.md

 [go to top](#top)

-(You don't need a .py in the script name, the first line solves that issue)
+(You don't need a .py, the first line solves that issue)

 ```python
 #!/usr/bin/env python